 No 266 Elizabeth Ibbetson, Gomersal

 I am 11 1/2 years old.
 I don't like being at pit so well.
 Its too hard work for us.
 My sister hurries with me.
 I've been two years and a half in this pit.
 It tires my legs and arms but not so much my back.
 I get my feet wet.
 I come down at 7 and 8.
 I come out at 4 and sometimes at 2 and sometimes stay until 6.
 I laked on Saturdays for I had gotten cold.
 I am wet in the feet now.
 They are often wet.
-We test and hour one day with annother but we stop none at saturdays.
+We test and hour one day with another but we stop none at Saturdays.
 I push the corf with my head and it hurts me and is sore.
-I go to Sunday School to methodists every Sunday.
+I go to Sunday School to Methodists every Sunday.
 I ABC.
 I've heard I shall go to Heaven if I'm a good girl and to hell if I'm bad but I never heard nought at all about Jesus Christ.
 We are used very well but sometimes the hurriers fall out and they pay us.
 I have no mother.
 My father works at pit.

 No 283 Mary Holmes aged 14 1/2, Hepworth